-When you are knee-deep in conflict, remember to use healthy communication skills, such as
+When you are knee-deep in conflict, remember to use healthy communication skills as an answer for how to resolve relationship conflicts and for building intimacy, such as

 Giving the speaker ample time to voice their viewpoint without interruption or comments from you.
 When it is your turn, your partner should do the same.

 If you can’t find a perfect solution, find a great compromise.
-Because 69% of relationship problems are unsolvable, there are going to be a lot of occasions where you and your spouse are going to have to work towards an acceptable compromise.
+Because if relationship problems are unsolvable, there are going to be a lot of occasions where you and your spouse are going to have to work towards an acceptable compromise.